kami-blue/website/index.md

 <p>
     See <a href="https://github.com/fr1kin/forgehax">forgehax</a> for an equivalent.
 Some features in KAMI may be based on those of forgehax, and KAMI / KAMI Blue have some features it doesn't.
 KAMI Blue won't be based off of other mods unless said otherwise.

-    If you get banned for breaking a servers rules using KAMI Blue, it is not any of the developers fault.
+    If you get banned for breaking a servers rules using lambda, it is not any of the developers fault.
 It is meant to be used on *anarchy* servers, which do not have rules.
 </p>

 </details>